tmknom/retag-ecr-action/README.md

 make docs
 ```

-### Prepare Release
+### Release

-Bump up to new release version.
+#### 1. Bump up to a new version

+Run the following command to bump up.

 ```shell
 make bump
 ```

-This command perform the following process:
+This command will execute the following steps:

 1. Update [VERSION](/VERSION)
 2. Update [README.md](/README.md)
 3. Commit and push
-4. Create a pull request and open the web browser
+4. Create a pull request

-### Release
+5. Open the web browser automatically for reviewing pull request

+Then review and merge, so the release is ready to go.

-#### 1. Create a new GitHub Release
+#### 2. Create a new GitHub Release

+Run the following command to create a new release.

 ```shell
 make release
 ```

-This command perform the following process:
+This command will execute the following steps:

 1. Push tag
 2. Create a new GitHub Release as a draft
-3. Open the GitHub Release in the web browser
+3. Open the web browser automatically for editing GitHub Release

-#### 2. Publish actions in GitHub Marketplace
+#### 3. Publish actions in GitHub Marketplace

+Edit to publicize the GitHub Release.

 1. Click the edit icon on the right side of the page
 2. Edit the release notes
-3. If you're ready to publicize your release, click `Publish release` :rocket:
+3. Click `Publish release`

+Then, the new version are published in GitHub Marketplace.
+Finally, we can use the new version! :tada:

 ## References